whokilleddb/ghosted/README.md

 }
 ```

-Now considering the second optionn where they are in non-contigious memory.
+Now considering the second option where they are in non-contiguous memory.
 We individually allocate the memory and write it to the child process:
 ```c
 	VirtualAllocEx(hprocess, (LPVOID)proc_params, proc_params->Length, MEM_COMMIT | MEM_RESERVE, PAGE_READWRITE);
 	WriteProcessMemory(hprocess, (LPVOID)proc_params, (LPVOID)proc_params, proc_params->Length, NULL);